Billy Nair

-Billy Nair (27 November 1929 – 23 October 2008) was a South African politician, a member of the National Assembly of South Africa, an anti-apartheid activist and a political prisoner in Robben Island.
+Billy Nair (27 November 1929 – 23 October 2008) was a South African politician, trade unionist, and anti-apartheid activist.
+He was a member of the National Assembly of South Africa and a political prisoner in Robben Island.

 Nair was a long-serving political prisoner on Robben Island along with Nelson Mandela in the 'B' Block for political prisoners.
-His Prison card is the copy used in the post-reconciliation prison tours to illustrate the conditions of the prisoners of the time.
+His prison card is the copy used in the post-reconciliation prison tours to illustrate the conditions of the prisoners of the time.
 He was elected to the African National Congress (ANC) executive committee in 1991 and was a South African member of parliament for two terms prior to his retirement in 2004.

-His given name was ITTYNIAN Rungasamy Nair.It was then changed to Billy Nair after the 1956 Treason Trial.

 Early life

 Nair was born in Sydenham, Durban in the then province of Natal, to Indian parents on 27 November 1929.
-His parents were Parvathy(daughter of a Passenger Indian) and Krishnan Nair (Ittynian Nair) who had been brought from Kerala, India as an indentured labourer.
+His parents were Parvathy (daughter of a Passenger Indian) and Krishnan Nair (Ittynian Nair) who had been brought from Kerala, India as an indentured labourer.
 He was one of five children; his siblings were Joan, Angela, Jay and Shad.
 His youngest brother died of typhoid in 1942.
 His father was an illiterate ship cargo man and mother supplemented the income by owning a vegetable stall in the Indian market.

 He attended school in Essendene Road Government Aided Indian School in Sydenham and Natal Technikon or M.L.
 Sultan Technical College (see Durban University of Technology), Durban at night and completed his matriculation in 1946 and diploma in accounting in 1949.
 During his school year, he also worked part-time as a shop assistant from 1946 - 48 for a timber merchant of Indian origin and as a bookkeeper for an accounting firm.